sematext/docs/docs/logs/rsyslog.md

 You can also send [JSON over syslog](json-messages-over-syslog) if you need support for structured data.

-There are 3 steps for configuring your rsyslog for Logsene:
+There are 3 steps for configuring your rsyslog for Sematext:

 1. Configure one or more inputs.
 For example, configure rsyslog to send [local logs](http://www.rsyslog.com/doc/imuxsock.html),